daniepzg/Inventory_Coffee_Shop/README.md

 ## Overview

 Welcome to the Coffee Shop Inventory Manager!
-This project is a simple inventory management system designed for a coffee shop.
+This project is a simple inventory management system designed for coffee shops.
 It allows users to manage product inventory, generate reports, and handle various data formats (CSV, Pickle, JSON).

 ## Features